Salt Lake City Prenuptial Agreement Attorney

 - Almost anything else you’d like to include, provided it does not break any laws or violate any public policies.

 Prenups do not cover issues pertaining to children, such as child support or health insurance.

 The requirements for a prenuptial agreement to be deemed valid and enforceable are addressed by Utah Code § 30-8-6.
 A prenuptial is not enforceable if:

 - Either party did not agree to the prenup voluntarily.

 - The prenup was fraudulent at the time it was executed, depending on the circumstances prior to the agreement’s execution.

-Creating a thorough, thoughtful, and enforceable prenup can be a surprisingly difficult task, and should therefore be handled by an experienced prenup attorney with a deep working knowledge of family law in Utah.
-Each prenuptial agreement is unique to the couple, which is why Rex Bray will sit down with you and your fiancé or fiancée to talk in detail about your goals, concerns, and any obstacles or special considerations that need to be accounted for.
+Creating a thorough, thoughtful, and enforceable prenup can be a surprisingly difficult task, and should, therefore, be handled by an experienced prenup attorney with a deep working knowledge of family law in Utah.
+Each prenuptial agreement is unique to the couple, which is why Darwin Overson will sit down with you and your fiancé or fiancée to talk in detail about your goals, concerns, and any obstacles or special considerations that need to be accounted for.

 Who Should Sign a Prenuptial Agreement?

 It’s a common misconception that only very wealthy people need prenups.
 In reality, premarital agreements can provide clarity and guidance for everyone, regardless of what you and your husband or wife may own or earn.